Emergent360/redhatgov.github.io/content/workshops/openshift_4_101/lab4-devmanage.md

 {{% panel "CLI Steps" %}}

 <blockquote>
-<i class="fa fa-terminal"></i> Goto the terminal and type the following:
+<i class="fa fa-terminal"></i> Go to the terminal and type the following:
 </blockquote>

 ```bash
 $ oc status
 ```

 This is going to show the status of your current project.
-In this case it will show the dc-metro-map service (svc) with a nested deployment config(also called a "DC") along with some more info that you can ignore for now.
+In this case it will show the <i>dc-metro-map</i> service (svc) with a nested deployment config (also called a <i>dc</i>, as displayed on the command line) along with some more info that you can ignore for now.

 <blockquote>
 <i class="fa fa-info-circle"></i>  A deployment in OpenShift is a replication controller based on a user defined template called a deployment configuration <br/>
 </blockquote>

-The dc provides us details we care about to see where our application image comes from, so let's check it out in more detail.
+The <i>dc</i> provides us details we care about to see where our application image comes from, so let's check it out in more detail.

 <blockquote>
 <i class="fa fa-terminal"></i> Type the following to find out more about our dc: